jeffbinder/promptarray/README.md

 This is an instance of a [much-discussed](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00298/43535/What-BERT-Is-Not-Lessons-from-a-New-Suite-of) problem language models have in dealing with negation.
 The problem stems in part from the nature of the predictive task: ordinarily, one wouldn't mention that the animal lacked legs unless legs had some relevance.
 However, it also stems from a general limitation of GPT-2's ability to understand negative words such as "without."

-The *rather than* operator provides an alternative way of specifying negation that produces much better results:
+The *as opposed to* operator provides an alternative way of specifying negation that produces much better results:

 > Prompt C. Scientists recently discovered a new species of snake{~ with legs}.
 Here is a description of it: